gauravpatil-1810/Retail_Sales_Analysis_SQL_Project/README.md

 **Project Title**: Retail_Sales_Analysis

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+In this project, I leveraged SQL to explore, clean, and analyze retail sales data, demonstrating key skills and techniques used by data analysts.
+The project involved setting up a structured retail sales database, performing in-depth exploratory data analysis (EDA), and answering critical business questions through optimized SQL queries.
+This project showcases my ability to work with real-world retail data, ensuring data accuracy, extracting valuable insights, and generating actionable reports.
+It serves as a strong foundation for anyone looking to enhance their SQL proficiency in data analysis.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set up a retail sales database**: Create and populate a retail sales database with the sales data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.